hanabi/hanabi.github.io/Reference.md

 ## Level 14 - Expert

+* Level 14 strategies should only be learned if you have 240+ games of experience with the group.
+* This level covers moves that are complicated, difficult to see, or require a deeper understanding of how Hanabi works in order to work properly.
 * See the [learning path document](misc/Learning_Path.md) for general descriptions of each level.

 ### The Occupied Play Clue & The Occupied Finesse (OPC)